 Managed VPS or Unmanaged VPS — Time to Decide

-So, so far, we have analyzed different aspects of both managed and unmanaged Virtual Private Servers such as their advantages and disadvantages!
+So far, we have analyzed different aspects of both managed and unmanaged Virtual Private Servers such as their advantages and disadvantages!
 However, we hope you might be having some doubts in choosing between both.
 So, we would like to put things in a simple way.

-If we are to consider the case of managed VPS, it is a choice for those who do not want to spend that much time in administrator section of your server.
+If we are to consider the case of managed VPS, it is a choice for those who do not want to spend that much time in the administrator section of your server.
 Since it offers top-notch support from web-hosting service, you can completely forget about updates and patches.
 However, to get all these features, you will have to pay something more, which is quite obvious and reasonable.